bengal865-assignments/starter-python-arguments/README.md

-# starter-python-templates
+# starter-python-arguments
-Contains starter files for Python projects
+Contains starter files for Python projects that involve using positional, keyword and optional arguments with functions.